JohnSolly.dev, a personal portfolio website

 Highlights

 JohnSolly.dev has some exciting features.
 I connected it to Stripe and Cal.com so anyone can pay for and book me for consulting services.
-You’ll also notice that my resume page is just a single markdown file with some added CSS.

 Tech Stack